arriolac/arriolac.github.io/source/_posts/2016-09-04-introduction-to-rxjava-for-android.markdown

 _This post was originally published on [Toptal](https://www.toptal.com/android/functional-reactive-android-rxjava) under my Toptal [account](https://www.toptal.com/resume/christopher-arriola)._

 If you’re an Android developer, chances are you’ve heard of [RxJava](https://github.com/ReactiveX/RxJava).
-It’s one of the most discussed libraries for enabling Functional Reactive Programming (FRP) in Android development.
+It’s one of the most discussed libraries for enabling Reactive Programming in Android development.
 It’s touted as the go-to framework for simplifying concurrency/asynchronous tasks inherent in mobile programming.

 But… what is RxJava and how does it “simplify” things?